PisterLab/BotNet/README.md

 We have set up two frameworks to enable communications between the 6tisch-simulater and Swarm-Sim Simulator.
 ### No Vis
 To enable fast simulation without visualization we have created a wrapper class for Swarm-Sim defined in swarmsimmaster/commsenv.py.
 This allows the Swarmsim simulator to be remotely controlled doing things such as setting agent velocities, setting mote neighbors, getting mote states and executing a timestep of Swarm-Sim dynamics simulation.
 Through this interface the 6tisch-simulator synchrozises with the robotics simulator and provides it with the neccessary information to simulate the control algorithms.
+Both simulators must be alerted of this preferred simulation architecture.
+When running without visualization you must set `dual_vis: false` in config/6tisch.json and set `Visualization: 0` in config/swarmsim.yaml.

 We have included a bash script for running the code.
 To use it, enter the following in your terminal.
 ```